fillmula/jsonclasses-docs/docs/api-documentation/types-modifiers.md

 #### onupdate

-It is called when value is modified and saving is triggered.
+This is triggered when the value of this field is modified and object saving is triggered.

 #### Usage